aaronplayz-sys/frontier-biz/terminology.md

 nav_enabled: true
 ---

 # A list of terms commonly used in Titianfall 2 and general games.
-This is here for thoes who do not know.
+This is here for theos who do not know.

 |              Term              |                                                                                   Meaning                                                                                    |
 | :----------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |